nicoletademaru/Double-Double-Poker/README.md

 ## Background

-Double Double Bonus Poker was my grandparents favorite machine to play in Vegas, and Vagas was their favorite place to visit.
-Whenever our family would go to Vegas. my granparents would sit everyone down and put $100 in every machine.
+Double Double Bonus Poker was my grandparents favorite machine to play in Vegas, and Vegas was their favorite place to visit.
+Whenever our family would go, my granparents would sit everyone down and put $100 in every machine.
 As a tribute to them, and the fond memories of gambling with them, this game is a recreation of the Double Double Bonus Poker machines in Vegas and each game will start with 100 credits.

 ## Game Play